grro/pv_forecast/README.md

 pv_power_forecast = PvPowerForecast(dwd_station_id)
 ```

-**Self-learning**
+**Train with real measurements**

 It is essential that the PvPowerForecast library will be provided with real measured PV values of our PV system.
-The provided real data is used as train data to adapt the internal model on your environment.
+The provided real data is used as train data to adapt the internal prediction model on your environment.
 Providing additional technical parameters of your PV system such as installed power or cardinal direction is not required.
-This libray is self-learning.
-Technical parameters scuh as technical parameters of your PV system such as installed power or cardinal direction will be considered implicitly.
+This **libray is self-learning**.
 ```
 # please provide the real measured PV power value periodically.
 The period should be between 1 minute and 15 minutes.
 while True: